dwave-examples/circuit-equivalence/README.md

 ![HA](_static/HA.png)

-We are able to simplify this term by taking advantage of the discrete quadratic model representation.
+We are able to simplify this equation by taking advantage of the discrete quadratic model representation.
 Instead of using `N*N` binary variables, we use N discrete variables, each having N cases.
 We let each discrete variable represent a node in the first graph, and the N cases represent nodes in the second graph.
 This way, the constraint of choosing each node in the first graph once is implicitly enforced, and only the first of the two terms in the original